qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/communicating.rst

 Showing messages.
 The QgsMessageBar class.
 ==========================================

-Using mesages boxes can be a bad idea from a user experience point of view.
+Using message boxes can be a bad idea from a user experience point of view.
 For showing a small info line or a warning/error messages, the QGIS message bar is usually a better option

 Using the reference to the QGIS interface object, you can show a message in the message bar with the following code.